adilanchian/Projects/README.md

 the addition.
 At any point, you may choose to add any two of the integers.
 The cost of doing so is simply the sum of the two numbers.

+#ListString.c
+- Created for Computer Science 1 <br>
+Description<br>
+This program uses linked lists to represent strings.
+Functions have been created to manipulate these linked lists.

 #Hillcipher.java
 - Created for Security In Computing <br>
 Description<br>